oskari-o/deck-analyzer/README.md

 # Pitch Deck Summary App

 ## Introduction
-The Pitch Deck Summary App is a Streamlit-based application that uses OpenAI's GPT-4 to summarize pitch decks.
-It is designed to provide quick and efficient summaries based on a user-provided template and supports the processing of PDF files.
-For greater performance, it can utilize the GPT-4 Vision API for greater detail.
+The Pitch Deck Summary App is a Streamlit-based application that uses OpenAI's GPT-4 to summarize PDF-format pitch decks of any length.
+It is designed to provide quick and efficient summaries based on the default or a user-provided template.
+Importantly, it can utilize the GPT-4 Vision API for greater detail.

 ### ⚠️ Note ⚠️